-Mr Liam J. Liburd is an Early Career Researcher Fellow at CARR, and a Doctoral candidate at the Department of History at the University of Sheffield.
+Mr Liam J Liburd is a Doctoral Fellow at CARR, and a Doctoral candidate at the Department of History at the University of Sheffield.
 See his profile here.

 © Liam J. Liburd.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).